-- 6 to 8 GB or more
+- 8 GB or more

 - 250 GB or more

 - Active/TFT LCD or OLED - Screen resolution should be at least 1280 x 768.

 Protect your investment.
 Don’t throw your new laptop in your backpack with all of your books as laptops are constructed from materials that are not rigid enough to survive the weight and stress of being crammed in among your books.